KevinKra/My_notes/AWS/Guru_path/DynamoDB/Database Fundamentals/NoSQL-notes.md

 - What is a candidate key?
 - What is the difference between a candidate key and a primary key?
 - What is a composite primary key?
-- What are the general steps for SQL table generation?
 - What is sharding?
 What are two different approaches to sharding?
 - What is a slave instance, what is its relation to scaling?
 - What is data normalization?